Universidade Pompeu Fabra, Barcelona

 Member of the working group that in 1996 defined the bases and guiding principles of the School Library Network Program.

-Coordinator of the Office of the School Libraries Network, of the Ministry of Education, since 1996.
-Deputy Commissioner of the National Reading Plan.
+She was coordinator of the Office of the School Libraries Network, of the Ministry of Education.